DreamyMemories/evidence-retrieval/model_cards/Bi-LSTM.md

 <!-- This section is meant to convey both technical and sociotechnical limitations. -->

 Any inputs (concatenation of two sequences) longer than
-      110 tokens will be truncated by the model.
+      70 tokens will be truncated by the model.
 This is due to the limitation of hardware where the memory is not enough to handle the word embeddings.

 ## Additional Information

 <!-- Any other information that would be useful for other people to know. -->

-110 tokens was the sweet spot we found where the model was able to handle the word embeddings without running out of memory while maximising possible performance.
+70 tokens was the sweet spot we found where the model was able to handle the word embeddings without running out of memory on our hardware while maximising possible performance.
 Initial data pre processing is done through data augmentation using DistilBert embeddings to replace words that are contextually similar with p_aug = 0.3, aug_min = 1, top_k = 20 using nlaug library.
 Early stopping is used to prevent overfitting with patience of 5 epochs.
 ```